Tim Walz, the 2024 Democratic VP candidate, says he’ll seek a third term as Minnesota’s governor

 He proudly touted the accomplishments of the 2023 legislative session, when Democrats used their full control to enact a sweeping platform of liberal priorities, including free school meals for all students, and expanded protections for abortion and transgender rights.

-But he also faced renewed criticism from the right for his handling of the unrest that followed the murder of George Floyd in Minneapolis in 2020, a $250 million pandemic food aid fraud case and his military record with the Minnesota National Guard.
-Critics said he exaggerated his rank and faulted him for leaving the military to run for Congress before his unit deployed to Iraq.
+But he also faced renewed criticism from the right for his handling of the unrest that followed the murder of George Floyd in Minneapolis in 2020 and a $300 million pandemic food aid fraud case.
+Republicans are sure to use that case and newer revelations of fraud in other state-run programs against him in 2026.

-No Minnesota Republican has won a statewide race since Tim Pawlenty was reelected to a second term as governor in 2006.
-However, the traditionally Democratic state has become increasingly competitive in recent years.
-A couple of GOP candidates came close to winning statewide races in 2022 and the state House was tied between Republicans and Democrats for the 2025 session.
+Minnesota's most prominent GOP office-holder, U.S. House Majority Whip Tom Emmer, was among the Republicans on Tuesday who highlighted fraud under Walz's watch.

+“Walz is a proven failure,” Emmer said in a statement.
+“Instead of boasting about a strong economy, great schools, or safe streets, the only thing Minnesotans can tout is the fact that Walz allowed the nation’s largest taxpayer-funded COVID program fraud to occur under his watch."

-On the Republican side of the governor’s race, former business executive and Army veteran Kendall Qualls announced his candidacy in May and hopes to become Minnesota’s first Black governor.
-Qualls also ran in 2022 but lost the GOP endorsement to family physician and former state senator Scott Jensen, who announced in July that he’s running again.
+On the Republican side of the race, former business executive and Army veteran Kendall Qualls announced his candidacy in May and hopes to become Minnesota’s first Black governor.
+Qualls lost the GOP endorsement in 2022 to family physician and former state senator Scott Jensen, who announced in July that he’s running again.

 The only current GOP office-holder in the race so far is state Rep. Kristin Robbins, of Maple Grove, who chairs a House committee formed this year to investigate fraud in government programs.
 She announced her candidacy Aug.
 20.